Reichskonkordat: Nazis take power

 An initially mainly sporadic persecution of the Catholic Church in Germany followed the Nazi takeover.
 Hitler was hostile to the Catholic Church, but he was also mindful that Catholics were a large proportion of the population in Germany: almost 40% in 1933.
-As such, for political reasons Hitler was prepared to restrain his anticlericalism and did not allow himself to be drawn into attacking the Church publicly as other Nazis would have liked him to do.
+As such, for political reasons, Hitler was prepared to restrain his anticlericalism and did not allow himself to be drawn into attacking the Church publicly as other Nazis would have liked him to do.
 Kershaw wrote that, following the appointment of Hitler as Chancellor by President von Hindenberg, the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".

-In March 1933, the British Roman Catholic periodical The Tablet in an article titled "The Ides of March" asserted: [Hitler's] Dictatorship is a usurpation and his enforcement of it is a brutality.
+In March 1933, the British Roman Catholic periodical The Tablet in an article titled "The Ides of March" said: [Hitler's] Dictatorship is a usurpation and his enforcement of it is a brutality.
 While we write these lines, with news of more arrests and repressions coming to us every hour, we remember that we have reached the Ides of March and the anniversary of a never-forgotten assassination.
 But Nazism's daggers cannot slay what is noblest and best in Germany.
 The Church, now that the Centre is no longer the key-group in German politics, may be persecuted; but HITLER will not succeed where BISMARCK failed.

 Robert Ventresca wrote that because of increasing harassment of Catholics and Catholic clergy, Cardinal Pacelli sought quick ratification of a treaty with the government, seeking in this way to protect the German Church.
 When Vice-Chancellor Papen and Ambassador to the Vatican Diego von Bergen met Pacelli in late June 1933, they found him "visibly influenced" by reports of actions being taken against German Catholic interests.

-There were some thoughts that the Church was keen on coming to terms with Hitler as he represented a strong resistance against Communism.
-The Papal Nuncio in Berlin (Cesare Osenigo) is reported to have been "jubilant" about Hitler's rise to power and thought that the new government would soon be offering the same concessions to the Church that Mussolini had made in Italy.
+The Church was keen on coming to terms with Hitler as he represented a strong resistance against Communism.
+The Papal Nuncio in Berlin (Cesare Osenigo) is reported to have been jubilant about Hitler's rise to power and thought that the new government would soon be offering the same concessions to the Church that Mussolini had made in Italy.
 Historian Michael Phayer balances Lewy and author and journalist John Cornwell stating: